ecg-icas/icas/src/source/feeds.rst

 A long value from the region tree.
 Must be the id of a leaf region.

 Each ad belongs to one and only one region and region of an ad cannot be updated.
-This field can only set once during creation of an ad.
+This field can only be set once during creation of an ad.

 This field is mandatory if the `region` field of category configuration is ``MANDATORY`` and optional if the `region` field is ``OPTIONAL``.